The Trial Of Paxos Algorithm

 Here is what I believe are the cool and intuitive comprehensible bits as to how Paxos does its magic (the details and subtleties are discussed at the links above):

-I think that’s awesome.
+Re-read that last point again as it is the “magic”.
+IMHO once you understand that last simple concept you comprehend the essence of the algorithm.
+I think the collaboration at the heart of the algorithm is awesome.
 High fives and big props to its inventor Leslie Lamport.
 The actual mechanical steps of the algorithm, or the mathematical proof that it actually all works, may or may not be beautiful in your eyes depending on your aesthetic sensibilities.
 Yet the fact that it was thought up a quarter of century ago, a proof has been given, and studied extensively, we can all agree is jolly helpful.

 Second up: What’s wrong with Paxos and what doesn’t it do which may be a turn-off or hassle to implementors?
 What crimes can it be accused of?

 - Most flavours of Paxos won’t work if nodes have bugs such that they tell lies about what they had previously seen or stated (which are rather cryptically referred to as Byzantian failures).
 Bugs are, well, bugs and invalidate your warranty.

 - It won’t work if nodes crash then recover without making durable to disk which proposals were seen and what events were committed.
 There may be other algorithms optimised for in-memory only which may be more competitive for your application.
 Only periodically using fsync to force the disk write of the commit log is a strategy used by NoSQL databases which use eventual consistency not strong consistency.
 Flushing the disk is expensive so you may need to batch messages to achieve high volume throughput.